jiaoshuntian/ivory-operator/docs/content/tutorial/customize-cluster.md

 kubectl -n ivory-operator create configmap hippo-init-sql --from-file=init.sql=/path/to/init.sql
 ```

-You would add the following section to your Postgrescluster spec:
+You would add the following section to your ivorycluster spec:

 ```
 spec: